stuckinsnow/old-wordpress-themes/readme.md

 ### Description

-These are four themes, three of which were modified from templates, made in 2019.
-This is not an example of the quality of my work today; I did not follow tutorials when I made these.
+These are four themes, three of which were modified from templates, made in 2019. **This is not an example of the quality of my work today**; I did not follow tutorials when I made these.

 # Note

-These themes are not representative of my code quality tdoay; the code in these is beyond extremely poor--the CSS is particularly messy.
-I did write some of the PHP and jQuery e.g. [jQuery Launch File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%202/js/jquery.launch.js), [Page Portfolio File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%203/page-portfolio.php) and [Functions File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%201/functions.php) but it was mostly from copying and pasting, without a true understanding.
+The code in these is beyond extremely poor--the CSS is particularly messy.
+I wrote some of the PHP and jQuery e.g. [jQuery Launch File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%202/js/jquery.launch.js), [Page Portfolio File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%203/page-portfolio.php) and [Functions File](https://github.com/stuckinsnow/old-wordpress-themes/blob/main/WordPress%20-%20Theme%201/functions.php) but it was mostly from copying and pasting, without a true understanding.

 ### Requirements